Shonacw/Conversation_Analysis_Project/README.md

 A new branch is started when they discuss a previously-mentioned topic, and the branch starts from the node representing that topic (on the branch where it was first mentioned).
-A Discussion Tree with many long branches indicates the speakers are covering a lot of new topics and in some ways having a more 'linear' conversation; a Discussion Tree with lots of short branches indicated the conversation keeps looping back to the same topics.
+A Discussion Tree with many long branches indicates the speakers are covering a lot of new topics and in some ways having a more 'linear' conversation; a Discussion Tree with lots of short branches indicates the conversation keeps looping back to the same topics.

 # Other Stuff
 - **Interruptions... when one speaker cuts the other off**